jirkoada/czechbench_eval_harness/lm_eval/tasks/czechbench/README.md

 # CzechBench

 Czech-Bench is a collection of LLM benchmarks available for the Czech language.
-It currently includes 15 Czech benchmarks in total, including new machine translations of the popular ARC, GSM8K, MMLU, and TruthfulQA datasets.
+It currently consists of 15 Czech benchmarks, including new machine translations of the popular ARC, GSM8K, MMLU, and TruthfulQA datasets.
 All currently supported benchmarks are listed in the table below:

 | Dataset                                                      | Language                      | Task type                  | Metrics        | Samples | Task ID         |
 | ------------------------------------------------------------ | ----------------------------- | -------------------------- | -------------- | ------: | --------------- |